-The UC Davis Washington Program has gone remote for the Winter and Spring 2021 quarters!
+The UC Davis Washington Program has gone remote for the Spring and Summer 2021 quarters!
 This new opportunity is available to all UC Davis and allows students to intern at Washington DC organizations from anywhere in the world!

 Participation in the UC Davis Washington Program is contingent on acceptance into the program.
 In order to be considered, students must submit their application by the listed application deadlines.
 Consider the following application instructions as you begin your application process:

-- 1. Review the Program Requirements page to find out if you are potentially eligible to participate in the Washington Program.
+- 1. Review the Application Review Criteria and Program Eligibility page to find out if you are eligible to participate in the Washington Program.